 On his web show, conservative commentator Bill O’Reilly took President Joe Biden to task for policies he said have encouraged higher gasoline prices.

-One of the reasons that gas prices have recently reached record levels in raw dollars, O’Reilly said on March 15, is that "as soon as Biden took office, he eliminated all subsidies for fossil fuels."
+One of the reasons that gasoline prices have recently reached record levels in raw dollars, O’Reilly said March 15, is that "as soon as Biden took office, he eliminated all subsidies for fossil fuels."